Legal Advice for Illegal Immigrant — 179 results

 Illegal crossings along the U.S.-Mexican border have diminished greatly.
 The Administrations DACA policy has saved hundreds of thousands of young people from possible deportation.
 The GOP... more

-Written by attorney Yvette Sebelist, 11 months ago.
+Written by attorney Yvette Sebelist, about 1 year ago.

 On June 15th, President Obama announced he was ordering the Department of Homeland Security to not deport as many as a million young illegally present immigrants and allow them to apply for... more